Schedule your gynaecology appointment todayBOOK ONLINE NOW

-Gynae Clinic in London specialises in the fitting and removal of intrauterine contraceptive devices (IUDs), also known as “coils”.
+Gynae Clinic specialises in fitting intrauterine contraceptive devices (IUDs and IUS), also known as “coils”.
 Coils are a safe and reliable method of contraception for women of all ages - it should however be noted that they do not prevent ectopic pregnancy.
-Once the small device ( contraceptive coil ) inserted, it can stay inside the womb for 5-10 years.
-Our experience private gynaecologist also fit IUDs as a form of emergency contraception up to five days after unprotected sex.
+Once the small device is inserted, it can stay inside the womb for 3-5 and 5-10 years.
+At our private gynaecology clinic, our experts provide coil fitting and removal in London after discussing your contraceptive needs.

 Broadly, two types of contraceptive coils are available:

 The later is also referred to as intrauterine system (IUS).
 Both varieties of the contraceptive coil are made from plastic and they are coated with copper or hormone.
 Both need to be inserted in the uterus and provide reliable protection against unwanted pregnancy for a long time.
 The Mirena coil releases tiny amounts of progesterone hormone which can also help with heavy periods.

 On average, each variety of coils lasts from 3 to 5 or 5 to 10 years.
 However, they do not protect you from sexually transmitted infections (STIs).

 An IUD is actually a small T-shaped plastic and copper device that is inserted into your womb (uterus) by the doctor or nurse.

 It releases copper to stop you from conceiving and protects against pregnancy for between 5 to 10 years.
 Hence, it is also known as a "copper coil" or "coil".

 A Mirena coil (or IUS - intrauterine system) is an alternative small and T-shaped plastic device being put into your uterus or womb by a doctor or nurse.
 It releases the hormone progestogen to stop you from getting pregnant lasts up to 3 to 5 years.